avdpunks/avdpunks.github.io/_posts/2022-02-18-AVDxWebContentFilter.markdown

 - Windows Defender SmartScreen and Network protection enabled.

 ## Configure the Windows Defender for Endpoints ##
-1. Device onboarding
+### Step 1 - Device onboarding

 Devices in your organization must be configured so that the Defender for Endpoint service can get sensor data from them.
 There are various methods and deployment tools that you can use to configure the devices in your organization.

 ![2022-02-18-001.png](/assets/img/2022-02-18/2022-02-18-001.png)

 For Windows 10 incl.
 Windows 10 Multi Session in AVD we have different options.

 For the purpose of testing, I used a centrally located script and run it using a domain-based group policy.
 You can also place the script in the golden image and run it in the same way.

 ![2022-02-18-002.png](/assets/img/2022-02-18/2022-02-18-002.png)

-Download the WindowsDefenderATPOnboardingPackage.zip file from the Windows Defender Security Center
+1. Download the WindowsDefenderATPOnboardingPackage.zip file from the Windows Defender Security Center

-Open the VDI configuration package .zip file (WindowsDefenderATPOnboardingPackage.zip) In the Microsoft Defender Security Center navigation pane, select **Settings** > **Onboarding**.
+2. Open the VDI configuration package .zip file (WindowsDefenderATPOnboardingPackage.zip) In the Microsoft Defender Security Center navigation pane, select **Settings** > **Onboarding**.

-Select Windows 10 as the operating system.
+3. Select Windows 10 as the operating system.

-In the Deployment method field, select VDI onboarding scripts for non-persistent endpoints.
+4. In the Deployment method field, select VDI onboarding scripts for non-persistent endpoints.

-Click Download package and save the .zip file.
+5. Click Download package and save the .zip file.

-Extract the contents of the .zip file to a shared, read-only location that can be accessed by the device.
+6. Extract the contents of the .zip file to a shared, read-only location that can be accessed by the device.
 You should have a folder called OptionalParamsPolicy and the files WindowsDefenderATPOnboardingScript.cmd and Onboard-NonPersistentMachine.ps1.

 The full documentation for the onboarding is here: [Onboard Windows 10 multi-session devices in Windows Virtual Desktop | Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/onboard-windows-multi-session-device?view=o365-worldwide)